OG Image Size Guide: 1200×630 Spec for Twitter, LinkedIn & Facebook

 • Images below 200 x 200 may not display at all

-• Facebook Messenger renders cards at a smaller size — high contrast helps legibility
+• Facebook Messenger renders cards at a smaller size, so high contrast helps legibility

 Discord Embed Image Dimensions